Pine Technical and Community College

 Students find many program choices and gain a top-quality education at an affordable cost.
-Personal attention from staff members, faculty members, and even administrators plus real-world experience in a hands-on environment, as well as outstanding student support services, all focus on helping students succeed.
+Personal attention from staff members, faculty members, and even administrators, plus real-world experience in a hands-on environment and outstanding student support services focused on helping students succeed.
 Be inspired as you prepare for your future, and set your career in motion!

 - Associate in Applied Science

 How to apply for financial aid